ncbi/elastic-blast-docs/docs/source/tips-gcp.rst

 Fro additional details about GCP's free tier (duration, products included, etc), please visit https://cloud.google.com/free/docs/gcp-free-tier .

-Below is a configuration file that should work under the Free Trial.
+Below is a configuration file that should work under the Free Trial as of January 2022.
 This file has been modified from the one in :ref:`quickstart-gcp` in the following ways:

 * num-nodes has been set to 1 rather than 2.
 * A machine-type, n1-highmem-8, with 8 CPUs has been specified.
 Normally, ElasticBLAST automatically sets the machine type based on the size of the database and the program.